River Itchen, Hampshire: Marinas and boatyards

 Above Northam Bridge, the limit of navigation for masted craft, are the Vespasian Road boatyard and numerous small establishments.

 Ecology

 The SSSI covers the river and its banks, with fen, flood meadows, wet woodland and swamp.
 It has populations of the nationally rare southern damselfly and white-clawed crayfish.
 Other fauna include otters, water voles, Atlantic salmon, shovelers and Cetti's warblers.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish, and chemical status, which compares the concentrations of various chemicals against known safe concentrations.
 Chemical status is rated good or fail.

-Water quality of the River Itchen in 2019:
+Water quality of the River Itchen in 2022:

+In popular culture

+Death and the Maiden, a 1947 novel by Gladys Mitchell features the river.